digocesar/csharp-models-to-typescript/README.md

 This project is a fork from [svenheden/csharp-models-to-typescript](https://github.com/svenheden/csharp-models-to-typescript) and include some new features:
 - Config option `omitSemicolon` to don't use semicolon at line ending.
-- Config option `omitFilePathComment` to don't include comment with files path.
 - Config option `includeComments` to include Comments, Remarks and Deprecated comments to TypeScript types.